There’s more to buying a franchise than signing the franchise agreement and handing over the fee.

 3. Present like a pro

-- Have three or four main messages, with supporting statements for each, that you can use confidently without being repetitive
+- Have three or four main messages, with supporting evidence for each, that you can wield confidently without being repetitive

-- Invest in presentation software - go beyond death by Powerpoint and look at more interactive, design-driven tools like Prezi.
+- If you’re asked to do a presentation, go beyond death by Powerpoint and look at more interactive, design-driven tools like Prezi